ibuttimer/fyyur/README.md

   * *Advanced*

     Available from the artists/venues/shows pages by clicking on `Advanced Search`.
-Allows searching by any combination of name/partial name, city/partial city and state.
+    Allows searching by any combination of name/partial name, city/partial city, state and genre.

 * Recently listed artists and venues are available on the homepage.